abdanar/abdanar.github.io/_pages/blog.md

 ---

 This experimental blog page is dedicated to key mathematical results, including theorems, lemmas, corollaries, and algorithms.
 It will serve as a personal reference for quickly looking up important concepts.
 The content will cover everything from foundational ideas to specialized areas of mathematics.
 Given my interest in applied and computational mathematics, the majority of the content will focus on topics such as linear algebra, numerical analysis, functional analysis, ordinary and partial differential equations, optimization, and beyond.

+[Thomas algorithm](/blog/blog1) - an algorithm for solving tridiagonal systems of equations